 Ditch the curtains/blinds

 I know, I know!
 I was like most other people who use blinds or heavy curtains and draw them at nightfall.
-Well, guess what, this will hamper your attempt of becoming a morning person.
+Well, guess what, this will hamper your attempt at becoming a morning person.
 Worry not!
 There’s a simple solution.
 Leaving the curtains or blinds half-open, or at least going for sheer/light material curtains will still protect your privacy but wake you up naturally when the sun’s first rays filter into your room.
 This has been the biggest game-changer for me in the past one year.

 Set alarm for 15 mins earlier